Content

 Inability to get an erection sometimes (but not always) when you want to have sex

-Inability to ever get an erection
+Inability to ever reach erection

 Premature ejaculation